 What would happen to Czech power grid in 2030 if all coal power plants were shut down?
 On 24 May we have publicly presented a study which simulates this scenario.
 The result is that even without coal-fired generation it is possible to ensure stable electricity supply in the Czech Republic.
 The scenario includes an increase in renewables to which the current state of the power grid is no obstacle.

-The full study called Czech Power Grid without Electricity from Coal by 2030: Possibilities for Integration of Renewable Resources and Transition into a System Based on Decentralized Sources is available here:
+The full study called Czech Power Grid without Electricity from Coal by 2030: Possibilities for Integration of Renewable Resources and Transition into a System Based on Decentralized Sources is available at the end of article.

 The current European trend comprises a redirection of the energy sector from coal to renewables.
 This process often raises the question whether electricity production from sources which are highly dependent on weather could threaten power grid stability and energy supply security.
 This question is quite reasonable considering the speed of the transformation process – renewables share on EU energy production are currently 30 % and is still rising.
 This increase is caused mainly by solar, wind and biomass generation.
 The Czech Republic has, until now, been eluding these changes.
 However, the numbers are clear: It is not possible to achieve the decrease in greenhouse gases emissions as stipulated by the Paris Convention with the current energy mix settings.